-Possible IP address conflict with another device on the same subnet
+Possible IP address conflict

+with another device on the

-The static IP address in the Axis device is used before the DHCP server sets a dynamic address.
-This means that if the same default static IP address is also used by another device, there may be problems accessing the device.
+same subnetThe static IP address in the Axis device is used before the DHCP server sets a dynamic address.

+This means that if the same default static IP address is also used by another device, there may

-The device can't be accessed from a browser
+be problems accessing the device.

 Can't log in When HTTPS is enabled, ensure that the correct protocol (HTTP or HTTPS) is used when attempting to log in.
 You may need to manually type http or https in the browser's address field.
 If the password for the user root is lost, the device must be reset to the factory default settings.
-See Reset to factory default settings on page 43.

-The IP address has been changed by DHCP

-IP addresses obtained from a DHCP server are dynamic and may change.
-If the IP address has been changed, use AXIS IP Utility or AXIS Device Manager to locate the device on the network.
-Identify the device using its model or serial number, or by the DNS name (if the name has been configured).

-If required, a static IP address can be assigned manually.
+See Reset to factory default settings on page 55.
+The IP address has been changed by DHCP IP addresses obtained from a DHCP server are dynamic and may change.
+If the IP address has bee changed, use AXIS IP Utility or AXIS Device Manager to locate the device on the network.
+Identify the device using its model or serial number, or by the DNS name (if the name has been configured If required, a static IP address can be assigned manually.
 For instructions, go to axis.com/support.

-Certificate error when using IEEE 802.1X

-For authentication to work properly, the date and time settings in the Axis device must be synchronized with an NTP server.
-Go to System > Date and time.
+Certificate error when using IEEE 802.1X For authentication to work properly, the date and time settings in the Axis device must be synchronized with an NTP server.
+Go to System $>$ Date and time.